JPMorgan likely to post $4 bln to $6 bln trade loss

 Dimon has promised to give a more complete report on the situation on July 13 when the company releases results for the second quarter.

-More important than the exact amount of the trading loss, investors should be concerned about the impact of JPMorgan's response to this debacle on the company's earnings power, said Chr istopher Mutascio, an analyst at brokerage Stifel Nicolaus & Co.
+More important than the exact amount of the trading loss, investors should be concerned about the impact of JPMorgan's response to this debacle on the co mpany's earnings po wer, said Stifel Nicolaus' Mutascio.

 "When they unwind that trade fully, those losses are going to be history," Mutascio said.